 Help with accommodation

-If you have an issue or need help with your accommodation, whether on campus or not, our Accommodation Services can help.
-Use the live chat service, phone or email them or go to the Accommodation desk in the Information Centre.
+If you have an issue or need help with your campus accommodation, our Accommodation Services can help; use the live chat, phone or email.
+For all other accommodation enquiries, the Student Hub can help.

 The UK uses the pound sterling (£) currency.
 Coins include (from left to right) 1p, 2p, 5p, 10p, 20p, 50p, £1 and £2.

-Most notes are available in £5 (blue-green), £10 (orange) and £20 (purple) values. £50 notes (red) and higher values are available in some circumstances, but these are rare.
+The most commonly used notes are £5 (blue-green), £10 (orange) and £20 (purple) values. £50 notes (red) and higher values are available in some circumstances, but these are rare.
 More information on UK currency and exchange rates is on Xe.com.

-If you find yourself in unexpected financial difficulties you can apply to the International Students Hardship Fund for EU and international students.
+If you find yourself in unexpected financial difficulties, you can apply for assistance funding including the Student Support Fund.

 You need to apply as soon as possible as applications may take over four weeks to process.